 Reaching depths of more than 10,000 feet, Peru’s Colca Canyon is one of the deepest canyons in the world.
-With its location just outside the culture-rich city of Arequipa, it’s a perfect spot to visit during your trip to Peru.
-This post provides some useful information about Colca Canyon tours.
+With its location just a short distance from the culture-rich “White City,” Colca Canyon tours from Arequipa are a wonderful option for your trip to Peru.

 About the Colca Canyon